-1. This Annex outlines the process that we will follow when considering appeals against our decision to refuse entry on to the registers of recognised persons under regulation 23 of the TDLCR or against a decision to remove someone from our register of recognised persons.

-2. We will normally process these appeals within two months of receipt of all of the relevant paperwork.

-3. Regulation 23 requires us to have, keep up to date and publish registers for doctors and psychologists recognised as competent to carry out functions in relation to the required medical and occupational psychological fitness examinations.

-4. The appeal will be heard by persons not involved in the original assessment and decision to not recognise the person for the purpose outlined in regulation 23 or in relation to a decision to remove from the register.
+- This Annex outlines the process that we will follow when considering appeals against our decision to refuse entry on to the registers of recognised persons under regulation 23 of the TDLCR, or against a decision to remove someone from our register of recognised persons. - 2.
+We will normally process these appeals within two months of receipt of all required paperwork. - 3.
+Regulation 23 requires us to have, keep up to date, and publish, registers for doctors and psychologists recognised as competent to carry out functions in relation to the required medical and occupational psychological fitness examinations. - 4.
+The appeal will be heard by persons not involved in the original assessment and decision to not recognise the person for the purpose outlined in regulation 23, or in relation to a decision to remove them from the register.